tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LP_Ins_Postman.md

   ![postman_submit.png](Images/postman_submit.png)

 * Postman allows users to save or download the results of an API call.
 This is one of the advantages of using Postman to work with APIs.
-The Postman environment supports creating, storing, and retrieving API requests and API results.
+The Postman environment supports creating, storing, and retrieving API requests, as well as API results.

   ![save_output.png](Images/save_output.png)